Table of Contents

 If you value updated and stylish furniture, you’ll want to put it on your list.
 New furniture can uplift the comfort, function, and look of your home.
 Not to mention, when (or if) you sell your home, it can possibly help your place fetch a higher sales price.

-Many of us look forward to making lifelong memories at special events, from a Stones concert to the Super Bowl to a local gala.
+Many of us look forward to making lifelong memories at special events, from a Taylor Swift concert to the Super Bowl to a local gala.
 These occasions can both entertain and help you feel connected to the people who accompany you.
 Indulging in tickets every now and then is an incredibly fun and cool thing to save up for.

-20. Home, Car and Health Insurance
+20. Home, Car, and Health Insurance

 Putting money toward insurance premiums may not always be fun, but it may give you peace of mind.
 It helps you know that you’re covered in case of accidents, unexpected health problems, and natural disasters.
-Saving up to afford a policy is wise if you are, say, planning to buy a house or car or are prepping for a big live event, like marriage or becoming a parent.
+Saving up to afford a policy is wise if you are, say, planning to buy a house or car or are prepping for a big life event, like marriage or becoming a parent.

 21. Retirement

 Saving for retirement is a critical part of your financial health.
-A Federal Reserve survey found that only 36% of workers felt their retirement savings were on track.
+A Federal Reserve survey found that only 34% of adults felt their retirement savings were on track.
 If you want to give yourself a healthy cushion for some of the most vulnerable years of your life, you may want to add to your retirement savings.
 While it doesn’t give you a tangible payoff now, you may rest easier knowing you’re prepared for tomorrow.

 22. Anniversaries